shuuchuu/deckz/README.md

 `deckz` works with big assumptions on the directory structure of your presentation repository.
 Among those assumptions:

 - your directory should be a git repository
-- it should contain folders to share images (`img`), code snippets (`code-illustration`) and LaTeX files (`template`)
+- it should contain a `shared` folder for everything that will be shared by all decks during compilation (images, code snippets, etc)
-- it should contain a jinja2 LaTeX template in `jinja2/deckz_main_template.tex.jinja2`
+- it should contain jinja2 LaTeX templates in the `jinja2` directory, with a specific name (`$VERSION.tex.jinja2`) containing a version for reference in configuration, for example: `v1.tex.jinja2`
 - your deck folders should be contained in an organization/company folder.
-This is meant to avoid repeating the company details all over the place.
+This is meant to avoid repeating the company details all over the place
+- several configuration should be present to customize the decks efficiently (more on that later)

 ```
-git-repository
-│
+root (git repository)
 ├── global-config.yml
 ├── jinja2
-│   ├── deckz_main_template.tex.jinja2
+│   ├── v1.tex.jinja2
+│   └── v2.tex.jinja2
+├── shared
-├── img
+│   ├── img
-│   ├── image1.png
+│   │   ├── image1.png
-│   ├── image2.jpg
+│   │   └── image2.jpg
-├── code-illustration
+│   ├── code
-│   ├── snippet1.py
+│   │   ├── snippet1.py
-│   ├── snippet2.js
+│   │   └── snippet2.js
-├── template
+│   └── latex
 │       ├── module1.tex
-│   ├── module2.tex
+│       └── module2.tex
 ├── company1
 │   ├── company-config.yml
-│   ├── deck1
+│   └── deck1
-│   │   ├── session-config.yml
+│       ├── session-config.yml
-│   │   ├── deck-config.yml
+│       ├── deck-config.yml
-│   │   ├── targets.yml
+│       ├── targets.yml
-│   │   ├── module3.tex
+│       └── module3.tex
-├── company2
+└── company2
-│   ├── company-config.yml
+    ├── company-config.yml
-│   ├── deck2
+    └── deck2
-│   │   ├── session-config.yml
+        ├── session-config.yml
-│   │   ├── deck-config.yml
+        ├── deck-config.yml
-│   │   ├── targets.yml
+        ├── targets.yml
-│   │   ├── module4.tex
+        └── module4.tex
 ```

 ## Configuration